WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiResearchClub.md

 ## Introduction

-Wasabi Research Club it is a weekly meeting focused on Bitcoin privacy.
+Wasabi Research Club is a weekly meeting focused on Bitcoin privacy.
 The meeting takes place on Google Hangouts and the duration of the call varies from about 1 hour to 1 hour and a half.
 Anyone is free to join the discussions, however being familiar with the topic is recommended.
 Discussions are recorded and published.